zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 In 'tiny' with just added a requirement to 'numpy' (any version).
 That is not a good practice.
 We've tested 'tiny' with a specific 'numpy' version, maybe with a previous version or with a future version, our code does not work?

-It is a good practive to add the version we've used.
+It is a good practice to require the specific version we've used.
 If I run ```pip freeze | grep numpy``` I get ```numpy==1.24.2```.
 We should say that ```numpy >= 1.24.2, < 1.25``` should be okay.
 We've allowed more 'numpy' versions than the one we've used.
 '1.24.3' should also be okay according to our specification.